Q-Interline technology. Statistics illustration

 A NIR method is a secondary method, 100 % dependent on the primary method used for calibration.
 The term agreement describes how well the NIR method agrees with the reference method.
 Graphically it’s often shown like this.

-The red arrow points to a sample that does not ”agree” 100%, but which is right and wrong?
+The red dot marks a sample that does not ”agree” 100%, but which is right and wrong?

 Both methods have a contribution to the error.
 Quantify them both before judging one method.

-In the example, the agreement is expressed in statistical terms as 1 sigma = 0.38 this can only be read as the NIR method agrees with the primary method in 68% of all cases within +/- 0.38 and in 99.7% of cases is within +/- 1.14 (3 sigma) and as the sample is within these limits, the agreement is ok.
+In the example, the agreement is expressed in statistical terms as 1 sigma = 0.38 should be interpreted as the result of the NIR method agreeing with the primary method in 68,2 % of all cases within +/- 0.38 (1 sigma) and in 99.7% of cases is within +/- 1.14 (3 sigma) and as the sample is within these limits, the agreement is ok.

 Repeatability